Search

 But first, we need to establish the nature of this unique memory problem.

-What exactly does a problem with short-term memory look like?
+What exactly do short-term memory issues look like?

 A Shocking Portrait Of Short-Term Memory Loss